 Securing Our Future

 The Guthrie Opportunity Center Foundation is working to maximize our potential by adding contract service capacity and expanding our current program offerings.
 We believe that there is a much larger population of developmentally disadvantaged adults that can benefit from our programs and work opportunities.
-To improve this situation, we are working with local school administrators, counselors and teachers in our Go To Discovery program that facilitates student transition between our local high schools and the GOC programs.
+To improve this situation, we are working with local school administrators, counselors and teachers in our Triumphant Program that facilitates student transition between our local high schools and the GOC programs.

 Adding new lines of business will help us expand employment opportunities and generate operating capital.
 For example, our On-The-GO Foods business trains participants to prepare, package and sell various prepared food products such as cookies and box lunches.
 Going forward, we will continually be seeking new lines of business by engaging business leaders in Nelson County and surrounding communities to find new opportunities that are well suited for our clients and their abilities.